BRIEF HISTORICAL OVERVIEW:

 Back : As short as possible, straight, firm.

-Loin : Short, broad and powerful.
+Kidney : Short, wide and powerful.

-Chest : The chest is deep and well rounded; the sternal region is well developed.
+Chest : The chest is deep and well-rounded; the sternal region is well-developed.

 TAIL :